-- Co-organisation of a series of postgraduate symposia entitled The GDR Today with colleagues from the universities of Birmingham and Bristol.
-The third symposium is to take place at Bangor University on 6-7 April 2017.
+- Co-organisation of a series of postgraduate symposia entitled The GDR Today with colleagues from the universities of Birmingham, Bristol and Newcastle.
+The third symposium took place at Bangor University on 6-7 April 2017.

 - Co-organisation of an international interdisciplinary conference with colleagues from the School of Modern Languages and the School of Philosophy and Religion: City Margins – City Memories, Institute of Modern Languages Research, London, 7-8 April 2014.
 Further details at: http://cityconference.bangor.ac.uk